In this article, we are going to see the advantages and disadvantages of briquettes.

 Advantages of Briquettes

-- Briquette replaces the usage of conventional type of fuels
+- Briquette replaces the usage of the conventional type of fuels

 - Briquette is considered as the best renewable source of fuel and energy

-- Causes Less pollution as it does not emit sulphur or fly ash
+- Causes Less pollution as it does not emit sulfur or fly ash

 - Has good thermal calorific value